anomalyae/thinking/_posts/2024-09-07-The-structured-data-opportunity.md

 Structured data's potential ripples beyond the organization of information; It's a catalyst for bringing offline, real-world artifacts into the digital realm, enriching available information, and enabling a multitude of expressions and possibilities for the resultant datasets.

-Data as a capacity-building resource
+Data as a Capacity-Building Resource

 1. <span class="list-header">Enhanced Model Training:</span> Structured data serves as high-quality input for AI models, leading to more accurate and reliable outputs
 2. <span class="list-header">Faster Learning Curves:</span> AI systems can process and learn from structured data more efficiently